haxo-games/EzIL2CPP/README.md

 TODO

+## Documentation

+There isn't really any documentation regarding the IL2CPP API functions so I decided it could be useful to document them as best as we can here.

 ## Contributing

 This project is free and open source and will remain so forever.
 You are welcome to contribute.
 Simply make a pull request for whatever it is you would like to add, but